 - (d) Cost Savings.
-The Contract must clearly identify the disposition of any cost savings resulting from completion of the Work below the GMP; fixed Contract price or other maximum Contract price, that is, under what circumstances, if any, the CM/GC might share in those cost savingsCost Savings, or whether they the Cost Savings accrue only to the District's benefit.
-(Note that unless Unless there is a clearly articulated reason for sharing such cost savings, they should the Cost Savings set forth in the Contract, the Cost Savings must to the District.) - (e) Cost Reimbursement.
-The Contract must clearly identify what items or categories of items are eligible for cost reimbursement within the GMP or other maximum Contract Price, including any category of "General Conditions"GC Work costs (a general grouping of direct costs that are not separately invoiced, subcontracted, or included within either overhead or fee), and may also incorporate a mutually agreeable cost-reimbursement standard. - (f) Audit.
+The Contract must clearly identify the disposition of any Cost Savings resulting from completion of the Work below the GMP; fixed Contract price or other maximum Contract price, that is, under what circumstances, if any, the CM/GC might share in those Cost Savings, or whether the Cost Savings accrue only to the District's benefit.
+Unless there is a clearly articulated reason for sharing the Cost Savings set forth in the Contract, the Cost Savings must accrue to the District. - (e) Cost Reimbursement.
+The Contract must clearly identify what items or categories of items are eligible for cost reimbursement within the GMP or other maximum Contract Price, including any category of GC Work costs (a general grouping of direct costs that are not separately invoiced, subcontracted, or included within either overhead or fee), and may also incorporate a mutually agreeable cost-reimbursement standard. - (f) Audit.
 Cost reimbursements must be made subject to final audit adjustment, and the Contract must establish an audit process to ensure that Contract costs are allowable, properly allocated, and reasonable. - (g) Fee.
-Compensation for the CM/GC's Personal Services must be paid on the basis of and construction Work, where the Contract uses a GMP, shall include a fee that is inclusive of profit, overhead, and all other indirect or non-reimbursable costs.
-Costs determined to be included within the fee shouldshall be expressly defined wherever possible in the Contract terms and conditions at the time the District selects the GM/GC.
-The fee, first which may be expressed as either a fixed dollar amount or as a proposed percentage of all reimbursable costs, must be identified during and become an element of the selection process.
+Compensation for the CM/GC's Personal Services and construction Work, where the Contract uses a GMP, shall include a fee that is inclusive of profit, overhead, and all other indirect or non-reimbursable costs.
+Costs determined to be included within the fee shall be expressly defined in the Contract terms and conditions at the time the District selects the GM/GC.
+The fee, which may be expressed as either a fixed dollar amount or as a proposed percentage of all reimbursable costs, must be identified during and become an element of the selection process.
 It must subsequently be expressed as a fixed amount for particular construction Work authorized to be performed, when Early Work is added to the Contract through an amendment and when the GMP is established.
 The CM/GC fee does not include any fee paid to the CM/GC for performing preconstruction services during a separate preconstruction phase. - (h) Incentives.
 The Contract must clearly identify any economic incentives, the specific criteria that apply, and their relationship to other financial elements of the Contract (including the GMP, fixed Contract price or other maximum Contract price). - (i) Controlled Insurance Programs.
-For Projects anticipated to exceed \$75 million, where an ownercontrolled or contractor-controlled insurance program is permitted under ORS 737.602, the Contract must clearly identify whether an Owner Controlled or Contractor Controlled Insurance Programowner-controlled or contractor-controlled insurance program is anticipated or allowable.
-If so, the Contract must clearly identify (1) anticipated cost savings from reduced premiums, claims reductions, and other factors, (2) the allocation of cost savings, and (3) safety responsibilities, incentives or both safety responsibilities and incentives, separately or combined. - (j) Early Work.
-The RFP must clearly identify, whenever feasible, the circumstances under which any of the following activities Early Work may be authorized and undertaken for compensation prior to establishing the GMP+, fixed Contract price, or other maximum Contract Price.
+For Projects where an owner-controlled or contractor-controlled insurance program is permitted under ORS 737.602, the Contract must clearly identify whether an owner-controlled or contractor-controlled insurance program is anticipated or allowable.
+If so, the Contract must clearly identify (1) anticipated cost savings from reduced premiums, claims reductions, and other factors, (2) the allocation of cost savings, and (3) safety responsibilities, incentives or both safety responsibilities and incentives. - (j) Early Work.
+The RFP must clearly identify, whenever feasible, the circumstances under which any Early Work may be authorized and undertaken for compensation prior to establishing the GMP, fixed Contract price, or other maximum Contract Price. - (k) Subcontractor Selection.
+Subcontracts under the Contract are not Public Contracts within the meaning of the Code.
+However, the Contract must include provisions that clearly meet the requirements of ORS 279C.337(3) and other District requirements.
+Within the scope of ORS 279C.337(3), the CM/GC's subcontractor selection process must meet the following parameters: